How to Choose Print-on-Demand Products for Your Store

 Most hats these days are true chameleons: they go with plenty of styles and looks, and there’s a hat for every season.
-Regular and all-over print beanies, dad caps, snapbacks, visors, and buckets hats are just some of the options out there.
+Regular and all-over print beanies, dad caps, trucker hats, snapbacks, visors, and bucket hats are just a few of the options out there.
 Some are winter staples, while others are absolute summer necessities!

 Take a gander at your store.
 If it’s inspired by the urban aesthetic, try selling snapbacks and bucket hats.
 For customers that prefer sleek designs, offer a classic baseball cap with a chic embroidery graphic.

 Small items that make a big difference—that’s the accessories category.
 Those are different items that can enhance and give a little zing to anyone’s look.
 Think bags, phone cases, jewelry, and more.

 For example, phone covers are a popular product all year round.
 There’s a new smartphone model coming out every year or two, so if a customer liked the cases you offer, there’s a high chance they’ll return to purchase one for their new phone too.